blushiemagic/MagicStorage/Readme.md

 Next, follow these instructions to properly downloaded and set up:
 1. Run `git clone https://github.com/blushiemagic/MagicStorage.git` in `<saves>/ModSources/` to clone the repository.
-2. Create folders to make the folder path to `<saves>/ModSources/references/1.4.4/`.
+2. Create folders to make the folder path to `<saves>/ModSources/references/`.
-3. Download the SerousCommonLib `.dll`, `.pdb` and `.xml` assembly files from the GitHub release and move them to that `1.4.4` folder.
+3. Download the SerousCommonLib `.dll`, `.pdb` and `.xml` assembly files from the GitHub release and move them to that `references` folder.
+   Alternatively, if you've cloned SerousCommonLib to `ModSources`, then you can just build its project and the relevant files will be copied to `references` automatically.
 4. If you're using Visual Studio 2022 Community, open the `.sln` file in the folder created by Step 1, then either press F6 or select `Build > Build Solution`.
    Otherwise, run `dotnet build` in `<saves/ModSources/MagicStorage/`.
    If running that command results in an error mentioning an "exit code 150", install the [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) as well.